feliixx/mgodatagen/README.md

 ### StringFromParts

-Generate a random string from several generators
+Generates a random string from several generators

 ```JSON5
 "fieldName": {